EUCAIM/Glossary/2-Glossary.md

 ### Verified dataset

-A Verified Dataset is a dataset that has undergone validation to ensure compliance with EUCAIM’s federated processing standards.
+A Verified Dataset is a dataset that has undergone validation to ensure compliance with EUCAIM's federated processing standards.
 It is made available through secure reference nodes, where verified software can be executed on the dataset while maintaining data integrity and security.
 This validation process ensures that datasets are properly structured, anonymized, and meet the necessary requirements for research and AI model training.

 [↑ Back to glossary index](#glossary)